Would you like to be a Peer Educator in the Student Success Center?

 - Plan exam reviews as you see fit, attend monthly tutor training sessions, communicate with faculty as needed

-Qualifications for all 3 positions:
+Qualifications for Positions:

 - Earned a grade of A- or higher in the course(s) for which you are applying to tutor/instruct